 - Contact a local club.
-Check out our Clubs section to find a program near you.
-Programs often have spare wheelchairs and other equipment that they can lend you to ensure that you have a positive sports experience.
+Check out our Find a Club tool to locate a wheelchair rugby club near you.
+Programs often have spare rugby chairs and other equipment that they can lend you to ensure that you have a positive sports experience.

 - If these two methods are unsuccessful, please contact firstname.lastname@example.org and ask to be connected to the appropriate contact person.